A Scalable Training Strategy for Blind Multi-Distribution Noise Removal: Synthetic Results

 \subsection{Setup}

 \paragraph{Implementation Details.} We use a 20-layer DnCNN architecture~\cite{zhang2017beyond} for all our denoisers.
 Following~\cite{mohan2019robust}, we remove all biases from the network layers.
 We train all of our networks for 50 epochs, with 3000 mini-batches per epoch and 128 image patches per batch, for a total of 384,000 image patches total.
 We use the Adam optimizer~\cite{DBLP:journals/corr/KingmaB14} to optimize the weights with a learning rate of \num{1e-4}, with an L2 loss.
-In practice, rather than training a model to convergence, to save training time we approximately solve \eqref{eq:0} of the dual ascent iterations by training the model for 10 epochs.
+During adaptive training, we update the noise level sampling distribution every 10 epochs.

-\paragraph{Data.} To train our denoising models, we curate a high-quality image dataset that combines multiple high resolution image datasets: the Berkeley Segmentation Dataset~\cite{MartinFTM01}, the Waterloo Exploration Database~\cite{ma2017waterloo}, the DIV2K dataset~\cite{Agustsson_2017_CVPR_Workshops}, and the Flick2K dataset~\cite{Lim_2017_CVPR_Workshops}.
+\paragraph{Data} To train our denoising models, we curate a high-quality image dataset that combines multiple high resolution image datasets: the Berkeley Segmentation Dataset~\cite{MartinFTM01}, the Waterloo Exploration Database~\cite{ma2017waterloo}, the DIV2K dataset~\cite{Agustsson_2017_CVPR_Workshops}, and the Flick2K dataset~\cite{Lim_2017_CVPR_Workshops}, which is the same as the dataset used in~\cite{dpir}, but different from the one used in~\cite{gnanasambandam2020one}.
+The choice of dataset is not critical to our method, so we use the dataset recommended by the later work,~\cite{dpir}.
 To test our denoising models, we use the validation dataset from the DIV2K dataset.
 We use a patch size of 40 pixels by 40 pixels, and patches are randomly cropped from the training images with flipping and rotation augmentations, to generate a total of 384000 patches.
 All images are grayscale and scaled to the range $[0, 1]$.
 We use the BSD68 dataset~\cite{bsd68} as our testing dataset.

 \paragraph{Noise Parameters.} We consider four types of mixed noise distributions: Poisson-Gaussian, Speckle-Poisson, Speckle-Gaussian, and Speckle-Poisson-Gaussian noise.
 In each mixed noise type, $\sigma \in [0.02, 0.66]$, $\alpha \in [0.1, 41]$, and $\beta \in [1, 1024]$, and we discretize each range into 10 bins.
 Note that $B=1024$ for speckle noise, following the parameterization in Section \ref{sec:noise_model}.
 These ranges were chosen as they correspond to input PSNRs of roughly 5 to 30 dB.
+When training the networks with uniform sampling, a new noise specification is first sampled, and then an instance of the noise is sampled from that distribution.
+The number of training instances is the same as for sparse training, but the proportion of noise distributions seen is different (given by the noise distribution parameter sampling distribution).

 \paragraph{Sampling the Specification-Loss Landscape.} Both our adaptive universal denoiser training strategy (``sparse'') and Gnanasambandam and Chan's adaptive universal universal denoiser training strategy (``dense'') require sampling the loss-specification landscapes, $\mathcal{L}_{\text{ideal}}(\theta)$, before training.
 That is, each requires training a collection of denoisers specialized for specific noise parameters $\theta\in\Theta$.